MrLogarithm/inscribd-model-details/README.md

 # Model Architecture

-The proposed self-supervised clustering technique employs the following architecture based on an LSTM language model:
+We propose a self-supervised clustering technique employing the following architecture based on an LSTM language model:

 ![Model architecture.](cluster-arch.svg)